Frequently Asked Questions

 • Journey Reviews or learner-led conferences are offered twice a year when families are invited to a learner-led meeting sharing progress towards their goals and reflections on their learning experiences.

 • Discovery (elementary) and Adventure (middle) school learners and their families have access to our school online learning dashboard at any time that shows a learner's progress and upcoming goals and tasks.
-Guides also update this dashboard with notes from one on one guide meetings for parents to check-in.
 Learners in these studios have individual badge plans that are also markers for progress and growth.

 • Once a year learners will take a standardized test to be used as just one data point that shows growth over time.
 Read more about our approach to standardized testing here.